-3. the domain of values is 0, 1
+3. the domain of values is boolean (i.e. $\{0,1\}$ )

-SAT is important because many other NP problems can be converted to SAT problems and solved using SAT Solvers.
+SAT is important because many other NP problems can be converted to SAT problems and solved using SAT Solvers (Cook's Theorem).
 There are a variety of applications that benefit from this: program verification, electronic design, automation, Bayesian network evaluation, bioinformatics, ....